Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Methods

 The circuit defines a sampling problem with 3 modes, i.e., interpretations.
 Network states were defined to encode the $n^{th}$ interpretation if the $n^{th}$ assembly in each group was simultaneously active while all other assemblies remained inactive.
-An assembly was regarded as active at every point in time if $50\%$ of its neurons (i.e., at least 2 of the 3 neurons within an assembly) fired within the last $10\,\mathrm{ms}$, otherwise, it was regarded as inactive.
+An assembly was regarded as active at every point in time if $50\%$ of its neurons (i.e., at least 2 of the 3 neurons within an assembly) fired within the last $10\,\mathrm{ms}$; otherwise, it was regarded as inactive.
 This definition allows one to characterize the network state at each time step of the discrete-time simulation as a state either encoding a particular interpretation or none.

 Background activity was provided to the network via Poisson sources.
-Each neuron received independent background input, with rates scaled by $\alpha$ as in previous experiments (as in the $\muu$ unbalanced scenario, see the first column in \cref{fig:coba_neuron}c-f and \cref{tab:bg_params}).
-The scaling factor $\alpha$ was sinusoidally modulated over time, with $\alpha(t) \in [0.5, 5]$ and modulation frequency $\fosc = 10\,\mathrm{Hz}$ (see \cref{fig:coba_task}b top).
-We compared the results in this case to the results when $\alpha$ was kept constant ($\alpha \in \{0.5, 2.5, 5\}$). \cref{fig:coba_task_supp} shows sample behavior for the different cases, highlighting the different behavioral regimes (e.g., locking into one solution for $\alpha \equiv 0.5$, see \textit{main text}).
+Each neuron received independent background input, with rates scaled by $\alpha$ as in previous experiments (as in the $\muu$ unbalanced scenario, see the first column in \cref{fig:coba_neuron}c-e and \cref{tab:bg_params}).
+The scaling factor $\alpha$ was sinusoidally modulated over time, with $\alpha(t) \in [0.5, 5]$ and modulation frequency \mbox{$\fosc = 10\,\mathrm{Hz}$} (see \cref{fig:coba_task}b top).
+We compared the results in this case to the results when $\alpha$ was kept constant ($\alpha \in \{0.5, 2.5, 5\}$). \suppfig{fig:supp_coba_task} shows sample behavior for the different cases, highlighting the different behavioral regimes (e.g., locking into one solution for $\alpha \equiv 0.5$, see \textit{main text}).

 To estimate the probability of the network state encoding a solution, we repeated $N = 100$ simulation runs lasting $20\,\mathrm{s}$ each for all four background input setups.
 For the constant $\alpha$ cases, we report the fraction of network states that encode one of the 3 solutions over all runs.
 For the oscillatory case, we estimated the fractions of states encoding any interpretation as mean and standard deviation over the $100$ runs and plot mean and standard deviation (\cref{fig:coba_task}c).
 Here, we used a bias input of $40\,\mathrm{nS}$ for the 3 biased assemblies.